Classic Addition Reaction Gets A Makeover

 Alexander J. Cresswell, Stanley T.-C. Eey, and synthetic organic chemist Scott E. Denmark at the University of Illinois, Urbana-Champaign, have now designed a selenium(IV) reagent that catalyzes alkene syn-dichlorinations in one step (Nat.
 Chem.
 2015, DOI: 10.1038/nchem.2141).
 They report 27 examples of cyclic and acyclic dichlorinated products synthesized using the strategy, including dichlorocyclohexane.

 In the reaction, Se4+ gets reduced to Se2+.
 According to synthetic chemist Ross Denton of the University of Nottingham, in England, the key to making the process catalytic was “identifying a suitable oxidant that would convert Se2+ back to Se4+ in the presence of the alkene and not interfere with the dichlorination process itself.”
-Denmark’s group did that, Denton says, and “it’s likely that lots more catalytic reactions could be developed” that use the new catalyst.
+Denmark’s group did that, Denton says.

 In a classic anti-dichlorination, Cl+ forms a cyclic intermediate on one side of the alkene.
 The ring is opened when Cl− attacks the other side.
 In the syn-reaction, the Se4+ reagent forms a cyclic intermediate on one side of the alkene that is opened by Cl− on the opposite side.
 The Se4+ reagent then gets displaced by a second Cl− attacking on the same side as the first.